The Pinnacles (Dorset)

-The Pinnacles are two chalk formations, including a stack and a stump, located near Handfast Point, on the Isle of Purbeck in Dorset, southern England.
+The Pinnacles are two chalk stacks located near Handfast Point, on the Isle of Purbeck in Dorset, southern England.
+The taller, more pointy stack, is named the Pinnacle, and is 33 metre tall; to its north is the shorter stack, named Little Pinnacle.

 Location

 The Pinnacles lie directly east of Studland, approximately 200 metres south of Old Harry Rocks and about 4 kilometres northeast of Swanage.
 The chalk headlands of the Ballard Downs are owned by the National Trust.
-The rocks can be viewed from the Dorset section of the South West Coastal Path.
+The rocks can be viewed from the Dorset section of the South West Coast Path.

-Geography
+Geology and formation

-The downlands of Ballard Down are formed of chalk with some bands of flint, and were formed approximately 66 million years ago.
-The bands of stone have been gradually eroded over the centuries, some of the earlier stacks having fallen while new ones have been formed by the breaching of narrow isthmuses.
-Across the water to the east the Needles on the Isle of Wight are usually visible.
-These are also part of the same chalk band and only a few thousand years ago were connected to Ballard Down.
+About 65-100 million years ago, this region was home to a warm, shallow tropical sea.
+The chalk downlands of Ballard Down formed around 66 million years ago as a result of the build-up of the small, calcium-rich skeletons of microscopic algae found in the sea, called coccoliths.
+These eventually built up into thick bands as a result of compaction over millions of years.
+Thick bands of flint, with siliceous spicules of sponges, were present within these bands and offered some degree of structural strength to resist erosion.
+Eventually, due to tectonic activity, these layers of chalk rose above sea level.
+At this point a ridge of chalk existed to connect the Isle of Purbeck with the Isle of Wight, specifically the Needles.
+After the last Ice Age, due to rising sea levels and the breaching of this land bridge 7,000 to 10,000 years ago, these two landmasses were separated.

 To form the stacks, the sea gradually eroded along the joints and bedding planes where the softer chalk meets harder bedrock of the rock formations to create a cave.
-This eventually eroded right through to create an arch.
-The arch subsequently collapsed to leave the stacks called The Pinnacles.
+This eventually eroded right through to create a natural arch.
+The arch subsequently collapsed to leave the stacks.